Domenico Turi (Noci, Italy, 1986)

 In 2013 Domenico Turi established the Imago Sonora ensemble of which he is the artistic director.

-Since 2012 he is the assistant of the Artistic Director of the Accademia Filarmonica Romana.
+Since 2012 to 2022 he was the assistant of the Artistic Director of the Accademia Filarmonica Romana.

 Domenico Turi’s works are published by Ermes404 and Edizioni Musicali Sconfinarte and are recorded by Retropalco, VDM Records and EMA Vinci.